dotnet/AspNetCore.Docs/aspnet/security/authentication/sociallogins.rst

 - Add your Site URL (http://localhost:port/)

-- Make a note of your App ID and your App Secret so that you can add both into your ASP.NET 5 Web site later in this tutorial.
+- Make a note of your App ID and your App Secret so that you can add both into your ASP.NET Core app later in this tutorial.
 Also, Add your Site URL (https://localhost:44300/) to test your application.

 .. image:: sociallogins/_static/FBApp08.png